 I promise that the block itself is super simple.

 This part is purely optional!!
 Now, if you want to get really technical, here is a pressing method where four seams intersect, to make it not so bulky where all that fabric overlaps each other in the middle.
+This is a help especially if you are quilting.
 Once again, this is purely optional.
 So if this sounds confusing, don’t stress about it.

 Before you open up the block, pull the right side and left side of the folded blocks in opposite directions.
 This will loosen up the seam a little.

 Now press the four intersecting seams in a rotating pattern.
 This will create a little mini four-patch on the back side of the block where all the seams meet.
 This just makes the block flatter and less bulky to quilt through later.
 Okay, we are done with that little trick.